canonical/brand-store-documentation/explanation/ubuntu-sso-accounts.md

 Ubuntu SSO accounts can be assigned SSH and GPG keys.
 Store [assertions](https://snapcraft.io/docs/assertions) should be signed by keys registered to an account.
 Ubuntu SSO accounts also authenticate users to launchpad.net, forum.snapcraft.io, and many more sites and services.

 Anyone can create an Ubuntu SSO account at https://login.ubuntu.com.
 Each account requires a dedicated email address.
-You can then see additional account data here: https://dashboard.snapcraft.io/dev/account/
+You can then see additional account data on the [Snapcraft dashboard](https://dashboard.snapcraft.io/dev/account/).

 Here are a few points to note regarding Ubuntu SSO accounts: